 Since sound is not a physical object, how could it shatter glass like a brick?

 The answer lies in the concept of “frequency match.”
 Glass has a natural resonant frequency.
 And when the sound frequency from the jets matches the glass’ frequency, it shatters into pieces.

 You may have also seen people shattering wine glasses with just their voices.
 The same concept applies here.
 Next time you see such videos, notice that the performer hits the wine glass before performing.
 It’s not showmanship.
 They’re finding out the glass’ frequency so that they can match it with their voice.

 Another example comes to us from Anthony Holland of the Skidmore College, New York.
-He and his team have come up with a way to destroy cancer cells without medication or radiation.
+He and his team have come up with a way to destroy cancer cells without medication or "Radiation" in the context of Electromagnetic Fields (EMF) refers to the process by which energy is emitted and transmitted through space or a material medium in the form of electromagnetic...
+More.
 They simply use two different sound frequencies to target those cells and destroy them before they get to multiply.
 Watch this TED talk for more information.

 EMF is Just Like Sound

 Like sound, EMFs also operate on specific frequencies that can initiate a sympathetic vibration in other sources producing EMF in the same frequency—just like Holland demonstrated in the above video with tuning forks.

 We, humans, are electrical beings, and our brains control our bodies using electrical signals.
 Through years of research, scientists have found that the electrical signals in our brains operate on different frequencies based on the state of the body.
 Let me explain.

 When you’re highly focused, your brain produces electrical signals in the 35+Hz frequency range.
 But, when you’re in a deep sleep, the frequency changes to 0.5 to 4 Hz.
 Here’s a complete list of brain states and their frequencies.